hmrc/pillar2-service-guide/source/documentation/submitUKTR.html.md

 ## Testing

-Before using the sandbox, please read through the "Setup" page of the service guide and work through all the required steps for creating a test user and organisation.
+Before using the sandbox, please read through the "API Testing Setup" page of the service guide and work through all the required steps for creating a test user and organisation.

 ### Scenario 1: Submit UK Tax Return

-This scenario demonstrates submitting a UK Tax Return that satisfies the "Pillar2TaxReturn" *obligationType*.
+This scenario demonstrates submitting a UKTR that satisfies the "Pillar2TaxReturn" *obligationType*.

 <a href="figures/submituktr-test-sequence.svg" target="blank"><img src="figures/submituktr-test-sequence.svg" alt="Sequence diagram showing REST calls for testing submit UK Tax Return" style="width:520px;"/></a>

-Once the tax return is submitted, a GET request can be sent using the *Retrieve Obligations and Submissions* endpoint to check the obligations defined for this organisation.
+Once the tax return is submitted, a GET request can be sent using the *Obligations and Submissions* endpoint to check the obligations defined for this organisation.

 ```shell
 curl --request GET \